- Title: Graduate Student

 - Degree: B.A.
 St. John's College, Annapolis, MD 2007

-This is my seventh year as a Ph.D. student in the Department of Mathematics.
+This is my eighth year as a Ph.D. student in the Department of Mathematics.
 My research interests bridge complex analysis and complex geometry.

 I work on the complex Monge-Ampere equation for geodesics in the space of Kahler metrics.
 I'm interested in the relationship between solutions to the MA problem and the corresponding foliations by holomorphic disks.
 I'm also generally interested in properties of holomorphic maps into Kahler manifolds.